TomHoekstra/CS_3510069/README.md

 Starting the application
 * copy dist/app folder to the server: /var/quizapp/app
 * replace the etc/nginx/nginx.conf with the nginx.conf in the solution
+* sudo service nginx reload

 ## Extra information:
-Command to create a new application:
+Command to create a new angular application:
-*ng new QuizApp --minimal --inline-template false --routing --style less
+* ng new QuizApp --minimal --inline-template false --routing --style less